Whiley/RFCs/text/0000-global-variables.md

 final int JANUARY = 1
 ```

 This is now a proper replacement for `constant` declarations.
+We note
+that such top-level variable declarations are referred to as _static
+variable declarations_.

 # Technical Details